 Anglesey, North Wales

 Almost the entire coastline of Anglesey, our biggest island, is an Area of Outstanding Natural Beauty, but its best coasteering terrain is around Holy Island.
 Explore the hidden beaches, cliffs and sea caves, with options including the hardcore ‘adventure’ trip and a gentler ‘eco-coasteering’ day to savour the wildlife and geology.
 Anglesey Adventures explore the hidden beaches, cliffs and sea caves, with options including the hardcore ‘adventure’ trip and a gentler ‘eco-coasteering’ day to savour the wildlife and geology.
-They’re based at the Anglesey Outdoors, which does the full suite of wet-and-dry adventure activities.
-A few other companies worth mentioning: North Wales Active, Seren Ventures and Snowdonia Outdoor Adventure do coasteering and with its sister sports, gorge scrambling and canyoning.
+They’re based at Anglesey Outdoors, which does the full suite of wet-and-dry adventure activities.
+A couple of other companies worth mentioning: North Wales Active and Seren Ventures, who do coasteering, with its sister sport, gorge scrambling.

 Llŷn Peninsula, North Wales

 Take your pick: there’s the sheltered south coast, the more rugged north coast, or the exposed tip of Llŷn that catches the big waves that roll in from the Atlantic.
 One of the best spots is Morfa Nefyn, where the tiny fishing village of Porthdinllaen makes the most picturesque backdrop - and the Ty Coch Inn the ideal place to have a reviving pint while telling tales of heroism.
 A local operator is Boulder Adventures.

 Glamorgan Heritage Coast, South Wales

 The multi-layered cliffs of the Glamorgan Heritage Coast are just 30 minutes from Cardiff, and have long been popular with walkers and fossil-hunters.
-The stretch between Southerndown and Ogmore also lends itself well to coasteering, with several operators working the coastline: try Hawk Adventures and Mountain and River Activities.
+The stretch between Southerndown and Ogmore also lends itself well to coasteering, with several operators working the coastline.
+Try Hawk Adventures.